a13z/es-mapping-validator/README.md

    "status": 400
 }
 ```
-you need to find the document property wich mismatch its mapping.
+you need to find the document property which mismatch its mapping.
 Of course it will not be property `profile` that you can see in the error :).
 This tool will hellp you to find mismatching fields.

 ## Installation ##